DEA License Enrollment: Cost, Process & Renewal

 How to Apply for a DEA License

-Now, let’s break down the application process for a DEA license.
+Now, let’s break down the application process for a DEA license step by step.

-- This depends on your specialty and role (physician, nurse practitioner, physician assistant, etc.).
+This varies depending on your role—physician, nurse practitioner, physician assistant, or other practitioner type.

 DEA License Expiration and Renewal